THE CASTLE & EXHIBITIONS

-A visit to our exhibition within the ancient Gatehouse of Leeds Castle will take you on a fascinating journey through almost 900 years of the Castle’s history.
+A visit to our exhibition within the ancient Gatehouse of Leeds Castle will take you on a fascinating journey through over 900 years of the Castle’s history.

 Each key stage of its development is captured, from early Norman beginnings through 300 years of royal ownership to Henry VIII’s resplendent Tudor Palace, then many centuries of private ownership and onto its most recent incarnation as a sumptuous country retreat.
 This extraordinary story is beautifully recreated through original artefacts, expert historical detail, illustration and film.